HTTP-RPC/Kilo/README.md

 The Java client enables Java applications (including Android) to consume REST-based web services.
 It is distributed as a JAR file that contains the following types, discussed in more detail below:

 * `WebServiceProxy` - web service invocation proxy
+* `WebServiceException` - exception thrown when a service operation returns an error
 * `ResultHandler` - callback interface for handling service results

 The Java client library can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 8 or later is required.